Join the club! Subscribe Here

 I adore Joanne Chang’s cookbook Flour and have made several of her recipes, including her brioche (WOW!) and browned butter rice krispie treats (WOW-WOW!).

-The beautiful bakery in the heart of downtown Boston, with all sorts of delectable pastries, and yet I went for their Famous Banana Bread.
+The beautiful bakery in the heart of downtown Boston offers all sorts of delectable pastries, but I went for their Famous Banana Bread.
 Simple ingredients, outstanding texture, and flavor!
+And I believe this is a spot-on copycat!

 Chocolate Chip Banana Bread vs. Banana Nut Bread